geetarista/geetarista.github.io/about.md

 title: About
 ---

-I am a software engineer living in the San Francisco Bay Area.
+I am a software engineer, more to come.